 National Secretary, Gene Mortorff, to Brother Tucker via the Commander-in-Chief.
 I've been at these Encampments for a long time.
 And I've been at every moment we've had this discussion on 501(c)(3) and I've been a part of those, as a matter of fact.
 The idea that this was being sold to an Encampment is complete inaccurate.
 As a matter of fact, it's the other way around.
 We were demanded to do this via the discussions that was held in here.
 And this isn't something that's happening right away.
 This has been a three year process maybe even a little bit more.
 This will not impact nearly every camp in the order if they do business as they have been doing business because they haven't been doing the things.
 Why?
 Because they haven't been able to do those things before.
 If you're a camp in Maryland and you don't ask Pennsylvania for donations, then don't worry about Pennsylvania.
 If you're a camp in Massachusetts and you're not going to solicit funds from any place else, then it doesn't affect you.
 Now, if you want some big bucks, if you want to go to IBM, I don't even know if they exist anymore.
-If you a few thousand?
+If you want to go to Apple and ask them for money and you're asking and then they may possibly give you a few thousand?
 Then you have the money to pay the fees too.
 So it's your decision if you want to play the big money game.
 But, don't take that right away from a camp if they want to do it.
 This is Brother Tucker's wanting to do.
 He's going to take away your opportunity to solicit funds.